rocajuanma/anvil/docs/config.md

   • Push cursor configs to /cursor directory in repository
   • Create pull request for review

-🚧 Status: In Development
-📅 Expected: Future release

-For now, use 'anvil config push' to push anvil settings only.
+For now, use 'anvil config push' to push anvil settings only by default.
 ```

 **Key Features:**